 For any state, the ability to influence the actions of other actors is an essential component of exercising power.
 In terms of monetary policy, states can leverage their economic strength to enhance their currency’s role within financial markets, international trade, and central-bank reserves.
 The greater role a country’s currency plays in these international arenas, the greater its autonomy and influence.
 By maintaining autonomy over the Renminbi (RMB), China can directly manage key economic variables, including its currency’s nominal exchange rate.

 China’s exchange rate policies, however, have been heavily criticized abroad.
-For years, the United States and European Union (each facing rising trade deficits with China) have claimed that China artificially deflated the value of the RMB as a means to boost exports.
-While this debate invoked heated political rhetoric, it was based on a fundamental failure to distinguish between the nominal exchange rate and the real exchange rate.
-While countries can influence their nominal exchange rate, the real exchange rate is determined by market conditions, and is ultimately more significant for trade.
-Furthermore, China has recently attempted to bolster the value of its currency as part of a transition to a more consumption-based economy.
-The following discussion examines the debate over RMB valuation, how countries determine currency exchange rates, and analyzes the domestic effects of China’s currency policies.
+In the past, the United States and European Union (each facing rising trade deficits with China) have claimed that China artificially deflated the value of the RMB in order to boost exports.
+This heated political rhetoric was based on a fundamental failure to distinguish between nominal and real exchange rates.
+China has bolstered the value of its currency as part of its transition to a more consumption-based economy.
+The following discussion examines the debate over RMB valuation, discusses how countries determine currency exchange rates, and analyzes the domestic effects of China’s currency policies.